AnonymerNiklasistanonym/privacy-visualization-of-a-decentralized-ride-pooling-platform/simulation/README.md

 > On some terminals this might not be possible via `CTRL` + `C` but you can always use for example `htop`, use the tree perspective and filter for `0x`, then send a `SIGTERM` to the parent `0x` process.

 ![Example flamegraph output of `0x`](./res/flamegraph_example.png)

+### Docker Resource Monitor

+There is an application called [`ctop`](https://github.com/bcicen/ctop) which can summarize live memory/CPU usage and network usage of a docker container.